gxf1212/md-highlighter/README.md

 - add self-defined colors for aminoacids types (polar, nonpolar, etc.)
 - add self-defined colors like pink, etc.
 - sdf file?

+This extension is created with the help of ChatGPT and New Bing in the beginning.

 ## Release Notes